ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 + Waiting List: a record of entrants that showed interest in a specific event

 + Sign Up : An action of registering/confirming for an event when successfully selected
+    * You can think of this like accepting an invitation.

 + Profile : A screen on the application that holds information about an entrant